-When mapping out your company’s floor plan, including an entire room dedicated to the occasional meeting might seem uneconomical.
-On the other hand, the conference room could just as easily be used as a place to meet clients, hold training sessions for employees and conduct interviews.
-If you do decide that a boardroom could play a positive role in furthering the success of your business, you also realize that presentation is important.
+When mapping out your company’s floor plan, including a conference room is essential.
+The conference room is not only used for meetings but could just as easily be used as a place to meet clients, hold training sessions for employees and conduct interviews.
+Sharp business owners know that presentation is important.
+An attractive boardroom could play a positive role in furthering the success of your business.
 You will want your conference room to look professional yet warm; efficient yet attractive.
-Before deciding on what kind of conference table and other meeting room furniture you will need, here are some basic tips to help you to decide what to choose.
+Before deciding on what kind of conference table and other meeting room furniture you will need, here are some basic tips to help you to decide which one to choose.

 Before You Begin

 Decide how your boardroom will be predominately used, who will use it and how many people will be using it on a regular basis.
-For example, if you intend to use it mainly for meetings, a long, solid conference table might be ideal.
-On the other hand, if you would like the option of separating into smaller discussion groups for training purposes, a modular conference table perhaps will better suit your needs.
+For example, if you intend to use it mainly for meetings, a long solid wood conference table might be ideal.
+On the other hand, if you would like the option of separating into smaller discussion groups for training purposes, a modular conference table might better suit your needs.

 Since the conference table will be the focal point of the room, it is important that you do not end up with a table that is too large or too small.
 Take measurements: the conference table should proportionately fill the center of the room.

-The ambience and distinct character of your boardroom will largely depend on the kind of conference table and type of base you select.
+The ambiance and distinct character of your boardroom will largely depend on the kind of conference table and type of base you select.